activitystream/slate/source/includes/_old/_aspects.md

 coordinates | Double[] | List of double values [lat,long] / [double, double] representing a single point.
 Add more coordinate pairs to represent a line and make sure to close it with the initial coordinate when representing an area.
 The initial point is used as a reference in the latlong field. type | String | Presentation/processing  tags: from (location), to (destination) accuracy | Integer | A 0..10 rating for the accurary of this location.
 This is not the geolocation-acuration (resolution) but how reliably the bound entity can be associated with that location.
 10 means that it/he was positively there.
-0 mean that it’s a vague guess. bind_to* | String | Common or long-lived information like this may be moved to the ACTOR entity if it applies to all events from the actor.
+0 mean that it’s a vague guess. track_for* | String | Common or long-lived information like this may be moved to the ACTOR entity if it applies to all events from the actor.
 In web context then this is used to apply certain redundant information to the Session entity.
 There it would be stored only once per session or a few time if it changes during the section.
 Multiple entries are stored for slow changing aspects to keep complete auditing log. * Defaults to the ACTOR entity

 **Applies to:** `Events` `Entities`
 ## Grouped